mrutkows/openwhisk-knative-build/readme.md

 namespace "default" labeled
 ```

-#### Kubernetes and Istio resources do not all reach "complete" state
+#### Kubernetes and Istio resources do not all say "created" on "apply"

 - Verify that you have configured Docker Desktop to have the required CPU and Memory values recommended above.
 - Verify that all resources installed by applying either tha Knative or Istio YAML files show **"created"** during the installation.
 For example: